 6. Processed Foods

-To make things a little clearer, this one is more of a blanket statement.
-It's one of the most prevalent points you need to take away in all of this, and that's because usually in some form or another, all processed foods with have a cocktail of the things we've looked at in there somewhere.
+This one is more of a blanket statement to make things a little clearer.
+It’s one of the most prevalent points you need to take away in all of this, and that’s because usually, in some form or another, all processed foods with have a cocktail of the things we’ve looked at in there somewhere.
 These things are all awful for losing weight on their own, and when you add them together, things get even worse.
 It really needs to be something you actively do if you want to truly lose weight in a way that is healthy in the long term.

-One last thing we need to mention before we leave you to your awesome new diet plan is that.
+We need to mention one last thing before we leave you to your awesome new diet plan.
 If you are trying to lose weight, consider avoiding alcohol where you can.
-We’ve dedicated a full article to how alcohol and weight loss is a cocktail for failure, but we’ll sum it up here.
+We’ve dedicated a full article to how alcohol and weight loss are a cocktail for failure, but we’ll sum it up here.
 Alcohol has more calories per gram than any other macro.
-Drink a lot of it, and as well as the sugar in alcoholic drinks too, you’re looking at a very unhealthy surplus of calories in your day.
+So drinking a lot of it, mixed with the sugar in alcoholic drinks, and you’re looking at a very unhealthy surplus of calories in your day.

 Cook whatever you can do yourself whenever you can.
 Get the freshest and most natural ingredients possible with the least preservative and try your best to cut away from all of these processes that make food so much easier but so much unhealthier.